California Accidental Release Prevention (CalARP) Program

-The CalARP program is designed to prevent accidental releases of toxic and flammable substances and to minimize the risk of harm from incidents if they occur.
-The reporting process provides regulators, responders, and the public access to information on chemicals at individual facilities, their uses, and accidental release history.
+The CalARP program is designed to prevent accidental releases of toxic and flammable substances and to minimize the risk of harm from incidents, if they occur.
+It provides regulators, responders, and the public access to information on chemicals at facilities that pose an offsite risk if released.
 The program allows the CUPA and the facility to work together to improve chemical safety and protect the public, the environment, and property and for the public to provide input.

 Facilities that handle more than a threshold quantity of a regulated substance must develop a Risk Management Plan (RMP).
-An RMP is a detailed engineering analysis of the potential for accidental release of a regulated substance at a facility and any prevention and mitigation measures.
+An RMP is a detailed analysis of the potential for accidental release of a regulated substance at a facility and prevention and mitigation measures.

-The CUPA (City of San Leandro Environmental Services Section) implements the CalARP program.
-Further information about the CalARP program, including FAQs, guidance, and the text of the current regulations and any proposed amendments is available on the California Environmental Protection Agency's website.
+The CUPA (City of San Leandro Environmental Services Section) oversees the CalARP program.
+Further information about the CalARP program, including FAQs, guidance, and regulation links is available on the California Environmental Protection Agency's website.

 Depending on the chemical and the quantity on site, a facility may be subject to both the CalARP program and the federal Risk Management Program.
 Further information about the federal program may be found on the U.S. EPA website

 CalARP Facilities Public Review and Comment Period

-Facilities currently within the comment and review period will be listed below.
+Facilities currently within the comment and review period are listed below.

 Period Start Date